 We set up this website because we thought our colleagues might be interested to learn about patterns of informal collaboration and see where they are in our data.
 And of course because we had fun setting up the website.

-Co-Pierre is a Senior Lecturer at the African Institute of Financial Markets and Risk Management at University of Cape Town, a Research Economist at Deutsche Bundesbank, and a Policy Associate at Economic Research Southern Africa.
+Co-Pierre is an Associate Editor at the African Institute of Financial Markets and Risk Management at University of Cape Town, a Research Economist at Deutsche Bundesbank, and a Policy Associate at Economic Research Southern Africa.
 He is working on financial and economic networks, agent-based modelling, and microeconomics of banking.
 The views on this website are not the views of Deutsche Bundesbank.

 Michael E. Rose

-Michael E. Rose has been a PhD student at the African Institute of Financial Markets and Risk Management at University of Cape Town since April 2015.
-He works on social networks in financial and economic applications.
+Michael E. Rose is a Post-Doctoral researcher at the Max Planck Institute for Innovation and Competition in Munich.
+He received his PhD from the University of Cape Town in fall 2018.
+He works on the Economics of Science, using social networks and machine learning.
 He has been visiting De Nederlandsche Bank and Deutsche Bundesbank in 2016 and is also a Research Affiliate at Kiel Institute for the World Economy.

-This website is being developed using Flask and all the source code is hosted on a private GitHub repository.
-As soon as we make our data public, we make the repository public as well, so that everyone can suggest changes or report error issues.
+This website is being developed using Flask and all the source code is hosted on a public GitHub repository.
+The CoFE (Collaboration in Financial Economics) data used here is also availabe in another GitHub repo.
 We also use Google Analytics (but without User ID feature) to learn about our visitor's behaviour.